whitemech/LydiaSyft/README.md

 ### Install Z3

 By default, the CMake configuration will fetch z3 automatically from the GitHub repository.
+There might be required other dependencies.

-In order to disable this behaviour, you can configure the project by setting -DZ3_FETCH=OFF.
+In order to disable this behaviour, you can configure the project by setting `-DZ3_FETCH=OFF`.
 In that case, you have to have the library installed on your system.
 To link the static library of z3, you have to install z3 manually: